The RA Girl

 Good News........................

-It was a two week wait until I met with my Doctor to discuss my x-rays.
+Something I have learned as a nurse is the sicker you are, the faster you get seen.
+But at the time I did not know this.
+I was perplexed as to why I wasn't being seen the immediately.
+I was naive.
+It was a two-week wait until I met with my Doctor to discuss my x-rays.
 Those two weeks felt like years.
 I spent the entire time researching everything I could on RA and man did that scare me!
 The more I read the worse I felt.
 Everyone one told me to stay off the message boards, but I didn't listen.
 I had convinced myself that I was quickly going to lose the use of my hands.
 I went on a mad dish washing mission.
 I hate washing dishes.
 I would rather roof a house than wash dishes.
 But now I was washing every dish I could.
-I would stand over the sink washing dishes and crying.
+I would stand over the sink washing dishes, crying.
 Now that I look back on it, I laugh.
-God, I was being a drama queen.
-But I had actually convinced myself my life as I knew it was over.
+God, I was a drama queen.
+But I had convinced myself my life as I knew it was over.
 The worst thing you have heard about RA, I figured was going to happen to me.
-I had visions of braces, wheelchairs, surgery, you name it!!!
-Then the good news........my x-rays were clean!!!
-My Doc referred me to a specialist near my home in Galena, Illinois.
-So I made an appointment and anxiously waited for this appointment so I could figure out how to start feeling better.
+I had visions of braces, wheelchairs, surgery; you name it!!!
+Then the real news........my x-rays were clean!!!
+My Doc referred me to a specialist, I made an appointment and anxiously waited for the month long so I could figure out how to start feeling better.

 My first RA visit.......................................Not good

 So, my first RA appointment did not go so well.
-When I walked into the office I was immediately uncomfortable.
-I did not like the look of this office at all.
+When I walked into the office, I was immediately uncomfortable.
+I did not like the look of the space at all.
 It was cold and sterile.
 Everything in there looked used and dirty.
 Not a good first impression.
-My mom agreed with me, but told me to give him a chance.
-There was no one else in the waiting room so I was called back by the nurse right away.
+My mom agreed with me but told me to give him a chance.
+There was no one else in the waiting room, so I was called back by the nurse right away.
 She took my history and left the office in a hurry.
 I undressed like she instructed and waited on the table.
 It is never fun to be on the table nervously waiting for the doctor, but my mom usually knows how to lighten the mood.
-We cracked a few jokes and caught up on People, then the doctor walked in.
-H /e smelled of cigarettes and tacos.
+We cracked a few jokes and caught up on People; then the doctor walked in.
+He smelled of cigarettes and tacos.
 He had food on his shirt and was acting like a big shot a@@hole.
-He did not bother looking at my records and then he started off by insulting me for bringing my mom along.
-Then followed that by insulting her for agreeing to come with.
-My face turned bright red and it took everything I had not to walk out.
+He did not bother looking at my records, and then he started off by insulting me for bringing my mom along, then followed that by insulting her for agreeing to come with me.
+My face turned bright red, and it took everything I had not to walk out.
 I let him examine me while he made jokes that were not funny.
-When he started to examine me I reminded him I didn't have a spleen, he did not reply. then half way through the exam he told me my spleen was healthy and not swollen.
+When he started to examine me I reminded him I didn't have a spleen; he did not reply.
+Then half way through the exam he told me my spleen was healthy and not swollen.
 WHAT!!!!!!
-This had to be a SNL episode, where are the cameras?
-He ended the examination by telling me I wasn't in as much pain as I said and he gave me some Naproxin.
+This had to be an SNL episode, where are the cameras?
+He ended the examination by telling me I wasn't in as much pain as I said and he gave me some Naproxen.
+I was fuming!!!!!!

 First is the worst, 2nd is the best..........................